joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 3) Run the cleaning_and_EDA_def to obtain the cleaned datasets under the folder called "datasets"
 4) Launch the Application

-## Here below the instructions for launching the application
+## Below are the instructions for launching the application

 - Run the Streamlit interface to interact with the multi-agent system: